Marker Logo

 this page online

 55.797′ W. Marker is near Point Marion, Pennsylvania, in Fayette County.
-Marker can be reached from New Geneva Road (Pennsylvania Route 166) south of Pekar Road, on the left when traveling north.
+It can be reached from New Geneva Road (Pennsylvania Route 166) south of Pekar Road, on the left when traveling north.
 This marker is located at the Friendship Hill National Historic Site.
 The grounds are open from sunrise to sunset and there is no entrance fee.
 From the park entrance on New Geneva Rd, continue along the street to the parking area.
-The marker is located at the intersection of the green and yellow trails in the northwestern portion of the park.
+The marker is located at the intersection of the green and yellow hiking trails in the northwestern portion of the park.
 Touch for map.
 Marker is at or near this postal address: 223 New Geneva Road, Point Marion PA 15474, United States of America.
 Touch for directions.

 Friendship Hill Trail System Marker image.
 Click for full size.

-Photographed By Bradley Owen, April 27, 2024
+Photographed by Bradley Owen, April 27, 2024

 2. Friendship Hill Trail System Marker